ulloas/hello-world/README.md

 # hello-world

-Just checking this out for now.
+Greetings Earthlings!

+This is my first GitHub experience, just playing and checking this out while I learn many new things.